A set of nearly good real numbers to specify the ground states associated with a Hamiltonian containing non-commutable terms and the effect of the odd-channel of a pair of different bosons emerging in multi-species systems: Features of the ground state obtained via numerical calculation

 The cases with a positive $d'$ are similar.
 However, comparing Fig.\ref{fig2}a with Fig.\ref{fig3}a, the curve for $\overline{S_A}$ with $d'=-2$ shifts to the left from the one with $d'=0$, implying that the attractive odd channel benefits the formation of the 0-pairs as mentioned above, while the curve with $d'=2$ shifts to the right.
-Furthermore, during the increase of $a'$, $\overline{S_A}$ and $\overline{S_B}$ vary synchronously, i.e., they fall at each critical point and they vary extremely slightly between two neighboring points.
+Furthermore, the above studies can be generalized for the $B-$species as well.
+During the increase of $a'$, $\overline{S_A}$ and $\overline{S_B}$ would vary synchronously.
 However, in the case $b'=-1$, the f-phase is so solid that the deviation of $\overline{S_B}$ from $N_B$ is so small that it cannot be seen in the figures.
 The details are shown in Tab.\ref{tab3}.

-From this table, we see that the widths are really very narrow, but they increase with $i$.
-Let $(\overline{S_X})_i$ denote the value of $\overline{S_X}$ at the $i$-th critical point and $(\widetilde{S_A})_i\equiv\frac{1}{2}[(\overline{S_X})_i+(\overline{S_X})_{i+1}]$.
-We found that $(\widetilde{S_A})_i$ would deviate from an even integer more when $i$ increases.
-Let the location of the $i$-th critical point be denoted as $a'_i$.
-We found that $a'_4=0.890$ (if $d'=-2$) or $1.766$ (if $d'=2$).
-If $a'$ is much larger than $a'_4$, it would lead to a much broader width.
-Thus, $\overline{S_X}$ would be close to a constant and $(\widetilde{S_X})_i$ close to an even integer only if specific conditions hold (for the case of Tab.\ref{tab3}, the conditions are $i<2$, and the magnitudes of the strengths of various interactions are in the same order).
-It is interesting to see how this assertion would be affected by the particle number.
-To clarify, the case with the particle numbers multiplied by $5$ is given in Tab.\ref{tab4}.

-It is shown in Tab.\ref{tab4} that when the particle numbers are enlarged by a factor of $5$, all the widths are reduced, and the reduction is more than $5$ times.
-Thus, we conclude that when the particle number tends to infinity, the widths tend to zero.
-Thus, there would be a region in the parameter space where the g.s. of a system with its Hamiltonian containing non-commutable terms can be specified by a set of positive real numbers (not necessarily integers) to replace the good quantum numbers.
-Nonetheless, this assertion needs direct proof.
+From this table and Tab.\ref{tab4} (where the particle numbers are enlarged by a factor of $5$), we see that, when $N_X$ is larger, the widths are really very narrow and the set $(\widetilde{S_A})_i$ are closer to an even integer.
+This picture would be better established when $i$ is smaller.
+Thus, for a many-body system with reasonable strengths (say, $a'$ and $b'$ are not remarkably different in magnitudes), the above picture would hold nicely.